 Plum, Roma, or whatever tomato you can get your hands on will make a delicious soup.
 Use a variety of tomatoes.
 Whatever.

 Eat this soup piping hot and with an extra drizzle of oil on top.
-And be sure to make a rocking grilled cheese to dunk into there.
+And, you might even want to make a rocking grilled cheese to dunk into there.
 You’ll thank me.

 - 2 large onions